By Nyesha Stone

 Nieves will be attending the American Cancer Society’s annual Making Strides Against Breast Cancer of Milwaukee walk this Saturday on May 6.
 “I am not a one-person story,” Nieves said.
 “There are so many more going through what I’m going through.”

 And this is why Nieves walks.
 She walks for herself, for others and to raise money for the fight against cancer.

 The registration for the walk starts at 8 a.m. and the walk itself starts at 10 a.m.
 It’s a free walk that brings the community together for an important cause.

-Nieves never thought she’d experience something has traumatic as cancer, but she did and she conquered.
+Nieves never thought she’d experience something as traumatic as cancer, but she did and she conquered it.
 Whenever Nieves meets someone who’s just been diagnosed, she gives them a little advice—be around positive people, take care of your health and try to stay happy, although that can’t always happen.
 She has had a long battle with cancer, but she doesn’t let that bring her down.

 Nieves is a warrior.
 She wants the world to know she is not her cancer.
 And most importantly she thanks God for her strength.